 Saucony triumph’s redesigned midsole in version 17 provides softer, more responsive landings, allowing you to run for longer periods.
 With a drop of 10 mm, Saucony costs you around $150.
 The shoe weighs about 309 grams for males and 252 grams for females.

-According to many reviews, the shoe helped them lessen the weariness and discomfort.
-However, comfort is not the only factor to consider while choosing a running shoe.
+According to many reviews, the shoe helped them lessen weariness and discomfort.
+However, comfort is not the only factor to consider when choosing a running shoe.
 It has a hefty shape- that engulfing, buttery softness encircling your foot yet great to pick up the tempo on the running durations.

 It is molded in such a way that it sustains the harsh poundings while maintaining its coherence underfoot.
 It is soft yet it does not let you feel like your foot is sinking inside a hotel pillow.
 This is due to the softness does not diminish the rebound.